sithmel/diogenes/README.md

 The function will have these arguments (config, deps, next):
 * "config" is a value passed to all services when "run" is invoked
 * "deps" is an object.
 It has as many properties as the dependencies of this service.
 The attributes of deps have the same name of the respective dependency.
-* "next" is the function called with the output of this service: next(undefined, output)
+* "next" is the function called with the output of this service: next(undefined, output).
+It is also possible to use a return value instead of next.
 * If something goes wrong you can pass the error as first argument: next(new Error('Something wrong!')).

 It returns the registry.